From Play to Practice: Connecting Teachers' Play to Children's Learning

 From Play to Practice describes how and why play is important.
 The play workshop experiences for educators that are outlined in the book help teachers understand and promote play-based learning as part of developmentally appropriate practice in early childhood programs.
 Journal reflections of play participants, along with photos from play workshops, illustrate the power of play to change professional and personal lives.

 Walter F. Drew, EdD, was born and raised in New York City.
 He earned a bachelor of arts in education from the University of Florida and a doctorate in elementary education from the University of Southern Mississippi.
-He serves as a facilitator with the NAEYC Play, Policy, and Practice Interest Forum.
+He is active in the NAEYC Play, Policy, and Practice Interest Forum.
 He is also the creator of Dr. Drew’s Discovery Blocks.

 Deborah E. Bush is a professional writer and editor who has been on the board of the Institute for Self Active Education since 2004.
 She is an advocate for fostering self-active play, especially for children, who have so much to gain from it.

-— James Christie, Professor, Social and Family Dynamics,
+—James Christie, Professor, Social and Family Dynamics, Arizona State University

 —K. Craig Jones, Associate Professor, Early Childhood Education, University of West Florida